datacentricdesign/iob22/computational-thinking/04-generative-art/step1-review.md

 </svg>
 </div>

 We can reuse the loop construct that we learned in the previous assignment.
-If we start from a top-left/bottom-right diagonal, we can increase `y` and decrease `y` till we reach the bottom.
-This would draw half the lines we need.
+If we start from a top-left/bottom-right diagonal, we can increase `y` and decrease `y2` until we reach the bottom.
+It would draw half the lines we need.

 <div style="text-align: center">
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg" style="max-width: 200px;">